 Photographs by Julien Mignot

 TRIO was recorded by Lars Danielsson, John Parricelli and Verneri Pohjola at Château Palmer in late spring 2024.
-The album will be released on 15 November 2024 on ACT Music.
-A special “Edition Palmer II” pressed on 180-gram audiophile vinyl will be produced in a limited edition of 500 copies.
-More information soon on the ACT Music website.
+The album will be released on 15 November 2024 by ACT Music on CD, LP and digital formats.
+A special limited “Edition II” pressed on 180-gram audiophile vinyl has been produced in a limited edition of 500 copies.
+TRIO marks the second collaboration between Château Palmer and the legendary German label ACT.